wp-plugins/widgetable/readme.txt

 == Description ==

 It creates a custom post type of Widget and adds a meta box with some select boxes to the edit page.
-A setting in â`Settings -> Widgetableâ` allows you to specify how many select boxes to show.
+A setting in ,`Settings -> Widgetable,` allows you to specify how many select boxes to show.
 Easily add the Widgetable Widget to your sidebar and you're done.

 This plugin is geared for sidebars on a company website or non-blog sections of your website.
 It allows you to create reuseable text widgets, add custom logic with shortcodes or anything else you can do in the TinyMCE editor.